odinuv/web/course/faq.md

 mechanism is also very transparent.

 Latte has very convenient syntax and good support in various editors (compare with syntax of [Blade](https://laravel.com/docs/5.6/blade) -- those `@` macros look weird to me).
-Latte is also very secure and quiet fast.
+Latte is also very secure and quite fast.
 Nevertheless the templating engines are all alike.

 ### My code is different than someone else's, how is that possible?